-Seat belts save lives.
+Seat belts save lives and economic costs.

 - Lap-shoulder belts, when used, reduce the risk of fatal injury to front seat car occupants by 45% and the risk of moderate-to-critical injuries by 50%.
-For light truck occupants, seat belts reduce the risk of fatal injury by 60% and moderate-to-critical injury by 65%. - The use of seat belts in passenger vehicles saved nearly 15,000 lives in 2017, the latest year for which this data is available.
-An additional 2,549 lives would have been saved that same year had all unrestrained passengers age five and older involved in fatal crashes worn their seat belts. - If every state with a secondary seat belt law upgraded to primary enforcement, about 1,000 lives could be saved every year. - From 1975 to 2017, seat belts saved over 374,000 lives.
+For light truck occupants, seat belts reduce the risk of fatal injury by 60% and moderate-to-critical injury by 65%. - The use of seat belts in passenger vehicles saves nearly 14,000 lives each year on average.
+If seat belt use among passengers age five and older involved in fatal crashes was 100%, an additional 2,600 more people could be saved each year. - If every state with a secondary seat belt law upgraded to primary enforcement, about 1,000 lives could be saved every year. - Needless deaths and injuries that result from non-use of seat belts cost society approximately \$10 billion annually in medical care, lost productivity and other injury related costs based on 2010 data.
+When adjusted solely for inflation, this would equate to more than \$12 billion. - Non-use of restraints cost employers \$7.4 billion in 2018 (expressed in 2019 dollars), \$5.7 billion of which was attributed to off-the-job non-restraint use. - Average in-patient costs for crash victims who don't use seat belts are 55% higher than for those who do use them. - From 1975 to 2017, seat belts have saved over 374,000 lives and \$1 trillion in economic costs. - If every state with a secondary enforcement seat belt law upgraded to primary enforcement, \$4 billion in crash costs could be saved every year based on 2005 data.
+When adjusted solely for inflation, the costs are nearly \$5.5 billion.